 On all forms of paid advertising and social media, this report can highlight the exact times to ramp up efforts on both fronts to capture as many visitors as possible during times when they are likely to convert.

 If ecommerce tracking is installed correctly, remember to account for different average order values as well as the different conversion rates throughout the day.
 The effectiveness of the website during the day depends not only on how well the website converts at different times, but also the average amount people spend during those times.
+An excellent metric for analysing this is the “Per Session Value”, which accounts for both the conversion rate and average order value.

 Google Analytics day of week report